openl2m/openl2m/docs/code/switches_app/drivers/snmp/snmp-base.rst

 according to the Connector() class API.

 If device connections are made via SNMP, get_connection_object() in **connect.py** figures out what specific SnmpConnector() sub-class to get for the device.
+We do this by reading the *enterprises* MIB entry, which returns the OID string representing the device.
+This string include a vendor indentifier.

 Since we mostly want lots of data at once (ie all interfaces, all vlans, etc.) we use the SNMP GetBulk operation for most data collection.
 This is implemented in the **SnmpConnector.get_snmp_branch()** function.
-This needs the mandatory snmp branch you want to walk (eg. interfaces branch).
+This needs the mandatory snmp branch you want to walk (eg. interfaces branch), and the function that will parse the returned data (see below).

 Optionally, you can pass in *non_repeaters* and *max_repetitions*. *non_repeaters* is the number of 'single' OIDs you want to 'get'.
 This is normally a list of single OIDs passed to GetBulk, such as sysUptime,